-NAD CINHA VIRGINIA Layperson immunity Training and Person acting in good faith who administers naloxone to a person who is believed to be experiencing or about to experience a life-threatening opioid overdose in accordance with the provisions of subsection Z of Va.
+150 VIRGINIA Training and education requirements Person acting in good faith who administers naloxone to a person who is believed to be experiencing or about to experience a life-threatening opioid overdose in accordance with the provisions of subsection Z of Va.
 Code.
 Ann. § 54.1-3408 is not liable for any civil damages for any personal injury that results from any act or omission in the administration of naloxone or other opioid antagonist used for overdose reversal, unless such act or omission is the result of gross negligence or willful and wanton misconduct.
-The following individuals must complete a naloxone training education program before they can administer naloxone: requirements Law enforcement officers; Department of Forensic Science employees; Employees of the Office of the Chief Medical Examiner; Employees of the Department of General Services Division of Consolidated Laboratory Services; Employees of the Department of Corrections designated as probation and parole officers or as correctional officers; Employees of regional jails; School nurses, local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, other school board employees or individuals contracted by a school board to provide school health services; Firefighters; and Employee or other person acting on behalf of a public place.
-Co-prescription requirements When treating with an opioid, a practitioner must prescribe naloxone for any patient when the risk factors of prior overdose, substance misuse, doses in excess of 120 morphine milligram equivalents per day, or concomitant benzodiazepine are present.
+The following individuals must complete a naloxone training program before they can administer naloxone: • Law enforcement officers; Department of Forensic Science employees; Employees of the Office of the Chief Medical Examiner; Employees of the Department of General Services Division of Consolidated Laboratory Services; Employees of the Department of Corrections designated as probation and parole officers or as correctional officers; Employees of regional jails; School nurses, local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, other school board employees or individuals contracted by a school board to provide school health services; Firefighters; and Employee or other person acting on behalf of a public place.
+Co-prescription requirements When treating with an opioid, a practitioner must prescribe naloxone if prior overdose, substance misuse, doses in excess of 120 MME per day, or concomitant benzodiazepine are present.
 Requirements placed on insurers Not addressed by statute.
-Naloxone in schools School nurses, local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, other school board employees or individuals contracted by a school board to provide school health services who have completed a training program may also possess and administer naloxone or other opioid antagonist used for overdose reversal and may dispense naloxone or other opioid antagonist used for overdose reversal pursuant to an oral, written, or standing order issued by a prescriber or the Commissioner of Health or his designee.
-Dispensing or administration reported to PDMP State statutory law requires dispensing information to be reported to the state prescription drug monitoring program (PDMP) as naloxone is included in the definition of "covered substance."
+Naloxone in schools School nurses, local health department employees that are assigned to a public school pursuant to an agreement between the local health department and the school board, other school board employees, or individuals contracted by a school board to provide school health services who have completed a training program may possess and administer naloxone or other opioid antagonist and may dispense naloxone or other opioid antagonist pursuant to an oral, written, or standing order issued by a prescriber or the Commissioner of Health or his designee.
+Dispensing or administration reported to PDMP Other provisions of State statutory law requires dispensing information to be reported to the state prescription drug monitoring program (PDMP) as naloxone is included in the definition of "covered substance."
+None. note